apache/druid/docs/ingestion/input-sources.md

 ## Google Cloud Storage input source

-:::info
+:::info Required extension

-You need to include the [`druid-google-extensions`](../development/extensions-core/google.md) as an extension to use the Google Cloud Storage input source.
+To use the Google Cloud Storage input source, load the extension [`druid-google-extensions`](../development/extensions-core/google.md) in your `common.runtime.properties` file.
 :::

 The Google Cloud Storage input source is to support reading objects directly from Google Cloud Storage.
 Objects can be specified as list of Google Cloud Storage URI strings.
-The Google Cloud Storage input source is splittable and can be used by the [Parallel task](./native-batch.md), where each worker task of `index_parallel` will read one or multiple objects.
+The Google Cloud Storage input source is splittable and can be used by the [parallel task](./native-batch.md), where each worker task of `index_parallel` will read one or multiple objects.

 Sample specs: